ebuchman/blog/content/posts/orange-is-the-new-green.md

 <!-- The latter seems to really undercut the reality.
 The vast majority of bitcoin use has been for this speculative, finance, no? -->
 Of course it's also being used increasingly in ransomware payments and as fodder for speculative finance.
-In ransomwhere, it tragically illuminates the pervasive insecurity and fragility of the systems underlying our critical infrastructure.
+In ransomware, it tragically illuminates the pervasive insecurity and fragility of the systems underlying our critical infrastructure.
 In finance, it fuels the same kind of [leveraged and nebulous behaviour][tether] as the rest of the [shadow banking] system.
 Perhaps the greatest risk to Bitcoin is that it is [swallowed up by Wall